History of the Connecticut Constitution: Separation of powers from 1639 to 1818

 The governance of Connecticut developed over the roughly 180 years from the ideas presented by Rev. Thomas Hooker in 1638 to the Constitution of 1818.
 Connecticut's government had separation of powers as defined by the original Fundamental Orders of 1639, but with a strong single assembly.
 However, the colony elected its own governor and appointed its own judges, rather than having a royally appointed governor.
 It changed over the next 50 years into a bicameral legislature with a strong governor and a more independent judiciary.

 The legislative body was the General Court, which began as a one-house legislature that wielded supreme authority.
 The General Court split in 1698 and was renamed the General Assembly, although it continued to enjoy dominance over the executive and judiciary until 1818.
 After the 1698 split, the General Assembly consisted of the houses of the Council and the Assembly.
 The council was the more powerful of the two houses, consisting of the governor and lieutenant governor ex officio and 12 elected assistants.
 The 12 assistants were not elected from particular jurisdictions, but represented the state as a whole.
-The Council varied in number up to 200 members, with each town sending one or two representatives.
+The Assembly varied in number up to 200 members, with each town sending one or two representatives.

 Initially, the position of governor was somewhat symbolic.
 The executive had no power of pardon and no ability to veto bills passed by the General Assembly.
 Under the Fundamental Orders, the maximum term for the governor was two years, and he could not succeed himself.
 For many years, John Haynes and Edward Hopkins took turns with the position, each serving a two-year term and then rotating back to the role of lieutenant governor.
 The primary responsibilities of the governor were as an official statesman and a member of the legislature.
 Before the split into two houses, the governor acted as the moderator of the General Court.
 Afterwards, he held the spot on the council.